foxdonut/meiosis-guide/counter_example_with_react.md

 };
 ```

-This time, the function accepts the model **and** the `actions` object because React makes it easy to bind event handlers to view elements.
-We call `sendUpdate` in the same way as we did previously.
+This time, the function accepts the model **and** the `propose` function because React makes it easy to bind event handlers to view elements.
+We call `propose` in the same way as we did previously.
 However, because we've attached the event handlers here, we won't be needing a `ready` function.

 ## Specifying a Renderer